What we’re about

 Thank you kindly for any past or future contributions!

-My usual hiking style is fairly brisk (2.5-3.5 mph or faster when not running), but anyone who enjoys an energetic hike/ snowshoe at any reasonable pace is welcome.
-No one will be left behind.
-We will enjoy short breaks as needed for snacks, photos, and viewpoints.
+My preferred hiking style is brisk (3-3.5 mph when not running), but we'll find an upbeat pace that fits the group.
+We’ll enjoy short breaks as needed for snacks, photos, and viewpoints.
 There is no such thing as too many photo opps.

 It is also recommended that hikers always carry the, um, "ELEVEN" Essentials: